 This homemade focaccia bread is made with pesto and Parmesan cheese and covered in flaky sea salt!
 This is perfect for dipping in some extra virgin olive oil and balsamic vinegar or making some fantastic sandwiches!

-ingredients needed for easy focaccia bread
+Ingredients needed for easy focaccia bread

 - Flour- All purpose, a pantry staple.